 The Company uses a fair value-based method of accounting for stock-based compensation provided to our employees.
-The estimated fair value of restricted stock awards ("RSA") grants was determined by using the closing price of Class A Common Stock ("Class A Stock") on the date of the grant.
+The estimated fair value of restricted stock award grants was determined by using the closing price of Class A Common Stock ("Class A Stock") on the date of the grant.
 The total expense is recognized over the vesting period for these awards.
-For the 2019 grants which occurred on May 10, 2019 and August 19, 2019, the vesting is 40% over three years from the date of grant and 60% over five years from the date of grant.
+The vesting period for all grants is 40% over three years from the date of grant and 60% over five years from the date of grant.